MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ### 3.2 Integration via Carthage
 Below are the steps on how to integrate the App Center SDK in your Xcode project using [Carthage](https://github.com/Carthage/Carthage) version **0.30 or higher**, a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

+> [!NOTE]
+> Carthage integration does not work out of box in Xcode 12.
+To make it work, refer to [this Carthage instruction](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md)

 1. Add the following dependencies to your `Cartfile` to include App Center into your app.
 This will pull in all the frameworks.
 Then you can link only those frameworks that you want to use in your app.